Orr (Catch-22)

 Orr is the only airman of the group to successfully get away by the end of the novel.

 Character sketch

 Motivations

 Orr's motivation throughout is to escape the squadron and the war.
 He is also known for being very mechanically adept and uses his skills to make his and Yossarian's tent as comfortable as possible.

-This is because Yossarian is his friend, and although it is Orr's intent to escape, he wants to make things comfortable and good for him.
+This is because Yossarian is his friend, and although it is Orr's intent to escape, he wants to make the tent comfortable for Yossarian.

 Goals

 Orr attempts to escape the war in two main ways.
 His first goal is to get a prostitute to knock him unconscious, so that he can be grounded.
 When this fails, Orr plans to ditch in the sea and make his way to a neutral country where he can wait out the war.
 Orr practices this second goal by getting shot down every mission he flies, and so becomes an expert in ditching, without losing a single crewman.

 Orr also has a goal of making his and Yossarian's tent as comfortable as possible e.g. by installing a heating system for the tent in time for winter.